 In 2016, the Chester Planning Commission started updating the Chester Town Plan with a particular focus on economic development and flood resiliency.
 View the plan and updates here: Town Plan Update

-The Summer edition of the Town Newsletter has been released.
+The Fall edition of the Town Newsletter has been released.
 Copies of the Newsletter can be found at various places around town.
-If you would like to receive the Newsletter by mail or have it emailed to you, please call the office at 875-2173, or send an email to email@example.com.
+If you would like to receive the Newsletter by mail or have it emailed to you, please call the office at 875-2173, or send an email to firstname.lastname@example.org.
 Please see here to view this edition: Newsletter

 The Chester Economic Development Committee has started a brochure website as a new way to promote Chester.
 Please view the site by clicking here: Meet Chester Vermont

 Election Day voter registration law went into effect January 1, 2017.
 You may register to vote on Election Day at the polls and vote on that day.
 You may also register to vote at the Town Clerk's Office or online at mvp.sec.state.vt.us.